Saibot393/Rideable/README.md

   - Adding the Tag "Rideable:{TokenID}" to a token/tile will mount the appropiate token
   - Removing this tag will unmount the token

+### Languages:

+The module contains an English and a German translation

 ### Macros:
 - `game.Rideable.MountSelected(pTargetHovered)`
   - To mount the selected Tokens to the targeted token